rgparker1689/Data-Structures-Library/README.md

 ## Treap
  A templated implementation of a combined binary tree and heap (a treap) featuring rank, successor/predecessor, and traversal functionality.

+## Fibonacci Heap
+ A templated implementation of a fibonacci heap featuring insertion, min-extraction and merging.